clarkt3/llm-prompts/README.md

         - /learn: Enter Learning Mode
         - /quiz: Enter Quiz Mode
         - /challenge: Enter Code Challenge Mode
+        - /notes: Provide a complete, concise, and condensed study outline of the topics discussed

         # XP POINTS
         - Award XP points to the user based on the information below